 The City's local relief is generally level and ranges from 1,017 feet above mean sea level (AMSL) to 1,250 feet AMSL.
 This generally level topography is due to the City's location over an alluvial fan that is the result of the deposition of water-borne materials from the mountains and hillside areas located to the north of the City (the City is located in the northeastern portion of the San Fernando Valley near the south-facing base of the San Gabriel Mountains).
 The dominant scenic vistas from the project area include the views of the Santa Susana Mountains, located to the west, and the San Gabriel Mountains located to the north.
 The four level building would have a maximum height of 50 feet.
 No protected views are present in the immediate area that could be affected by the proposed project.
 The new building would be constructed above and behind the preserved front and side walls.
 The contemporary design of the new building is intended to complement the preserved San Fernando Road façade of the former J.C.
 Penney store with the use of additional blade signs, green accent panels, and flat canopies, combined with horizontal elements to reference back to the original 1953 storefront.
-Elevations of the proposed structure are provided in Exhibit 3-1.
-In any event, no scenic views would be affected by the proposed project.
+Elevations of the proposed project.
 As a result, no impacts are anticipated.